Mogadishu: Medieval Mogadishu

 This period gave birth to notable figures like Abd al-Aziz of Mogadishu who was described as the governor and island chief of Maldives by ibn Battuta.
 After him is named the Abdul-Aziz Mosque of Mogadishu, which survived for centuries.

 The island's appellation "Madagascar" is not of local origin but rather was popularized in the Middle Ages by Europeans.
 The name Madageiscar was first recorded in the memoirs of 13th-century Venetian explorer Marco Polo as a corrupted transliteration of the name Mogadishu, the famous port with which Polo had confused the island.

-Vasco da Gama, who passed by Mogadishu in the 15th century, noted that it was a large city with houses of four or five storeys high and large palaces in its centre and many mosques with cylindrical minarets.
+Vasco da Gama, who passed by Mogadishu in the 15th century, noted that it was a large city with houses of four or five stories high and large palaces in its centre and many mosques with cylindrical minarets.
 In the 16th century, Duarte Barbosa noted that many ships from the Kingdom of Cambaya sailed to Mogadishu with cloths and spices for which they in return received gold, wax and ivory.
 Barbosa also highlighted the abundance of meat, wheat, barley, horses, and fruit on the coastal markets, which generated enormous wealth for the merchants.
 Mogadishu, the center of a thriving weaving industry known as toob benadir (specialized for the markets in Egypt and Syria), together with Merca and Barawa also served as transit stops for Swahili merchants from Mombasa and Malindi and for the gold trade from Kilwa.
 Jewish merchants from Ormus also brought their Indian textile and fruit to the Somali coast in exchange for grain and wood.

 Duarte Barbosa, the famous Portuguese traveller, wrote about Mogadishu (c 1517–1518):

 It has a king over it, and is a place of great trade in merchandise.
 Ships come there from the kingdom of Cambay (India) and from Aden with stuffs of all kinds, and with spices.
 And they carry away from there much gold, ivory, beeswax, and other things upon which they make a profit.
 In this town there is plenty of meat, wheat, barley, and horses, and much fruit: it is a very rich place.

 In 1542, the Portuguese commander João de Sepúvelda led a small fleet on an expedition to the Somali coast.
 During this expedition, he briefly attacked Mogadishu, capturing an Ottoman ship and firing upon the city, which compelled the sultan of Mogadishu to sign a peace treaty with the Portuguese.